CBI takes over probe in rape and murder case of 14-year-old student of Noida school | Law-Order

 They have also alleged that upon their arrival, Acharya and his wife, with the help of unidentified goons, snatched their mobile phones and other belongings to ensure that no pictures were taken and took them to the classroom where their daughter was hanging.

-Two separate FIRs were registered by the Haryana police and the Noida police on July 9 and July 17, 2020 respectively, six and 14 days after the incident.
+Two separate FIRs were registered by the Noida police and the Haryana police on July 17 and September 9, 2020, respectively, 14 and 68 days after the incident.

 The parents of the victim approached the Punjab and Haryana High Court after no action was taken by the police in Haryana, where they had lodged a case of abduction, and in Uttar Pradesh, where they had got an FIR registered for the alleged rape and killing of their daughter.